"Really—How Hard Can Preaching Be?" Very. Here’s Why.

 Or if they tune in only to get lost in a muddled, nebulous message, they miss the Gospel.

-Or if they tune in only to hear a perfectly clear message devoid of Good News, they’re left with just another self-help talk.
-They could have found that on the shelves of Barnes & Noble.
+Or if they tune in only to hear a perfectly clear message devoid of Good News, they’re left with merely a self-help talk.

 Knowing we are stewards of a craft that can always be improved doesn’t always mean we know how to grow and improve.

-1. Read one book per month that pertains to preaching.
+1. Read one book per quarter that pertains to preaching.

 2. Listen to and evaluate one of the sermons you preach.